OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

 Topography creates a gravity wave that shows up as a signature in `$$ \omega_{850} $$` which shows up if you set the plotting range to `[-0.02, 0.02]`.

-### Tailor topography to trigger an equatorial wave of this form
+### Tailor topography to trigger an equatorial wave of this form:

 Increase `$$ \phi_{\mathrm{scale}} = 6^\circ $$`, `$$ \lambda_{\mathrm{scale}} = 6^\circ $$`, increase
 the latitudinal and longitudinal powers to 6.
 I'll leave the mountain height at 2000m for the moment.
 We move